 By analyzing HKO's best track data, Yeung et al. (2005) suggested that the annual number of TCs (all TCs, including tropical depressions) occurring over the WNP has been decreasing from 1961 to 2004.
 A similar trend for TCs (all TCs, excluding tropical depressions) has also been identified in the analyses carried out by Ma and Chen (2009) using the best track data of the CMA.
-Ma and Chen (2009) also analyzed the trends of each TC category using the CMA dataset and showed that typhoon and severe tropical storm have been decreasing, but tropical storm has been increasing slightly.
+Ma and Chen (2009) also analyzed the trends of each TC category using the CMA dataset and showed that the number of typhoons and severe tropical storms has been decreasing, but the number of tropical storms has been increasing slightly.